Darkkrye/CacheClearToolbar/README.md

 ### Download from Composer
 * Open terminal in your Symfony project folder,
-* Run `composer require darkkrye/cache-clear-toolbar`
+* Run `composer require darkkrye/cache-clear-toolbar dev-master`

 ### Register into AppKernel
 * Add the following code into AppKernel :